Add some stars to your marketing team!

 Jeff is a resident of Burlington, Ontario.

 A graduate of the Graphic Communications program at Canadore College, Judy’s experience in graphic design spans more than two decades.
-As a member of the Pier 8 Group team, she has been responsible for the design and production of publications for Environment Canada, McMaster University and the Ontario Dental Hygienists’ Association.
+As a member of the Pier 8 Group team, she has been responsible for the design and production of various print and web-based publications for Environment Canada, McMaster University and the Ontario Dental Hygienists’ Association.

-As a member of our web design team, she has assisted many organizations in upgrading their websites.
-Her information management skills have been instrumental in helping to create sites for Hamilton City of Music, the Centre for Compassion & Wisdom, Grape Growers of Ontario, Affordable Housing Halton, Niagara Immigrant Employment Council (NIEC) and many others.
-Proficient in the creation of WordPress websites, she also provides client training and support.
+As a member of our web design team, she has assisted many organizations in creating and updating their websites.
+Her design and development skills have been instrumental in building sites for Hamilton City of Music, Music Hall Hamilton, the Centre for Compassion & Wisdom, Grape Growers of Ontario, Affordable Housing Halton, and the Niagara Immigrant Employment Council, among others.

-With a strong interest in community affairs, Judy has been actively involved in the co-operative housing sector.
+Judy has a strong interest in community affairs and has been actively involved in the co-operative housing sector.
 She has served as a member and president of the board of directors of Stoneworth Co-operative Homes.
-She is also active in the Golden Horseshoe Co-operative Housing Federation.
-She was trained as a workshop facilitator by the Co-operative Housing Federation of Canada, and is frequently called upon to chair meetings of co-op housing organizations in the region.
+She is also active in the Golden Horseshoe Co-operative Housing Federation and is frequently called upon to chair co-op meetings and direct workshops at Federation conferences.
 Judy is a resident of Hamilton, Ontario.